DIALECTICAL BEHAVIOR THERAPY (DBT)

 WHY IS MY PARENT THERE?!

+If you are in a DBT Skills Group for Adolescents, at least one of your parents must attend.
 The rule that a parent must also attend group takes a lot of teens by surprise.
 But as you would find in the group, your parent is not there to talk about you, what you did, what you didn’t do, etc. The goal is to have your parent there to actually learn the skills and apply them in their own lives, not just in relation to you.
 The parent is held just as accountable as the teen and has the same homework and tasks to complete!
 We have often had teens complain that their parent throw therapy words in their face without really knowing what they mean and it ends up making things feel worse.
 This group helps your parent actually learn the skills.
 This makes it way more likely that they will be able to help and respond effectively in a moment of crisis.

 BUT MY EMOTIONS JUST GET TOO STRONG, NOTHING HAS HELPED!
 WHY MIGHT THIS?